 The Partnership's primary needs for cash are for operating expenses, drilling and recompletion expenditures, future dismantlement and abandonment costs, distributions to Investing Partners, and the purchase of Units offered by Investing Partners under the right of presentment.
 To the extent there is discretion, the Partnership allocates available capital to investment in the Partnership's properties so as to maximize production and resultant cash flow.
-The Partnership had no outstanding debt or lease commitments at June 30, 2015.
-The Partnership did not have any contractual obligations as of June 30, 2015, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
+The Partnership had no outstanding debt or lease commitments at September 30, 2015.
+The Partnership did not have any contractual obligations as of September 30, 2015, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
 The Partnership has recorded a separate liability for the present value of this asset retirement obligation as discussed in the notes to the financial statements included in the Partnership's latest annual report on Form 10-K.

-During the first six months of 2015 the Partnership had capital expenditures \$16,335 for additions to oil and gas properties as it participated in two recompletion projects at South Timbalier 295 during the period.
-The Partnership's cash outlays for capital expenditures during the first six months of 2014 were minimal as the Partnership did not participate in any new drilling or recompletion projects during the first half of 2014.
-During the first six months of 2015, the Partnership made cash outlays of \$3,607 on abandonment costs at Matagorda Island 681/682, while funding \$84,817 on abandonment projects during the first six months of 2015 as no new drilling projects are currently planned for 2015.
+During the first nine months of 2015 the Partnership had cash outlays for capital expenditures of \$17,552 for additions to oil and gas properties as it participated in two recompletion projects at South Timbalier 295 during the period.
+The Partnership's cash outlays for capital expenditures during the first nine months of 2014 were minimal as the Partnership did not participate in any new drilling or recompletion projects during the first nine months of 2015, the Partnership made cash outlays of \$209,635 on abandonment costs, while funding \$163,594 on abandonment projects during the first nine months of 2014.
+Based on information supplied by the operators of the properties, the Partnership anticipates capital expenditures of less than \$0.1 million during the remainder of 2015 as no new drilling projects are currently planned for 2015.
 Capital estimates may change based on realized prices, changes by the operator to the development plan, pipeline construction or modifications, or changes in government regulations.
-The operator of Matagorda Island 681/682 has indicated that abandonment of the field will occur during the second half of 2015 and the Partnership's share of cost is estimated at approximately \$0.3 million.
+The operator of Matagorda Island 681/682 has indicated that abandonment of the field is expected to be largely completed by the end of 2015, and the Partnership's share of the total cost is estimated at approximately \$0.3 million.
 Abandonment operations for North Padre Island 969 are currently expected to be performed over the next two years and cost the Partnership approximately \$0.7 million.

-Because of declining oil and gas prices during the first six months of 2015 and the need to reserve cash for future asset retirement obligations, no distributions were made to Investing Partners during the first six months of 2015.
-The Partnership also made no distribution to Investing Partners during the first six months of 2014 as a result of the large amount of plugging costs funded by the Partnership during 2014.
+Because of declining oil and gas prices during the first nine months of 2015 and the need to reserve cash for future asset retirement obligations, no distributions were made to Investing Partners during the first nine months of 2015.
+The Partnership also made no distribution to Investing Partners during the first nine months of 2014 as a result of the large amount of plugging costs funded by the Partnership during 2014.

 The amount of future distributions will be dependent on actual and expected production levels, realized and anticipated oil and gas prices, expected drilling and recompletion expenditures, and prudent cash reserves for future dismantlement and abandonment costs that will be incurred after the Partnership's reserves are depleted.
 The Partnership's goal is to maintain cash and cash equivalents in the Partnership at least sufficient to cover the undiscounted value of its future asset retirement obligations.
-The Partnership will review available cash balances, any development or abandonment plans submitted by the operators of the Partnership's properties, and the factors noted above to determine whether there are sufficient funds to make a distribution to Investing Partners during the second half of 2015.
+The Partnership will review available cash balances, any development or abandonment plans submitted by the operators of the Partnership's properties, and the factors noted above to determine whether there are sufficient funds to make a distribution to Investing Partners during the first half of 2016.